September Is Self-Improvement Month

 MoneyLion also offers the Financial Heartbeat, which offers a daily personal finance tracker that measures the five pillars of your finances (Spend, Save, Shield, Score and Strive) and sums them up into a single score (1-10).
 Your Financial Heartbeat score is calculated by looking at your spending and saving habits, your level of insurance against the unexpected and how you manage debt.
 The financial tracker changes color based on your progress — you can log in every day and check your “pulse.”

 Start an Emergency Fund

 Everyone should have an emergency fund.
-If you have nothing in savings, putting away just $100 a month is an amazing start.
+If you have nothing in savings, putting away just $25, $50, or $100 a month is an amazing start.
 When you’re creating your budget, consider how much money you spend per month on necessities.
 Use this as a rough estimate to start saving toward a three- to six-month emergency expense fund.